illinois-stat528/stat528sp25/README.md

 # News

-* Count regression notes now posted.
+* Notes on diagnostics now posted.
+There are exciting developments to diagnostics happening in real time!

 * link to stat528materials R package is [here](https://github.com/DEck13/stat528materials)

-* HW3 now posted.
-It is due on 02/28 at 11:59 PM.

-* Binary response regression notes now posted.

-* HW1 solutions now posted.
+* HW2 solutions now posted.

 ## Cheatsheats